mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ### git clone
 ``git clone`` creates a local copy of a repository that already exists remotely.
 The clone includes all the project's files, history and branches.

+### git add
+``git add`` stages a change, taking a snapshot of the current state of files added.
+Any change that has been staged will become part of the next commit in the project's history.

+### git commit
+``git commit`` saves the current stage to the project history

 ## Start a repository

 [Git - gitglossary Documentation](https://git-scm.com/docs/gitglossary)